Let's Go to Prison: Plot

 After serving three prison sentences, repeat offender John Lyshitski plots revenge on Judge Nelson Biederman III, a tough judge who presided over each of his trials, passing him stiff sentences.
 John calls the courthouse to determine when he will next preside over a case, only to discover that he died three days before John's release.

 John turns his attention to the late judge's obnoxious son, Nelson Biederman IV.
 At a dedication ceremony for Judge Biederman, he breaks into Nelson's car, emptying his emergency inhaler.
 After the ceremony, John stalks Nelson in his van; a hyperventilating Nelson frantically searches through a pharmacy's shelves for a new inhaler, with his erratic behavior making the owners think he is a junkie and mistake him for a violent robber.
 The police arrive and arrest Nelson.
 John is ecstatic that Nelson has landed in the criminal justice system which he suffered in for so long at the hands of Nelson's father.

 Charged with felony assault, Nelson demands that the Biederman Foundation get him acquitted.
-The board nearly complies, before deciding to purposely provide Nelson with a grossly incompetent defense team at the trial.
-The incompetent jury find Nelson guilty and he is sentenced to three to five years in state prison.
+The board nearly complies, but realizing they were fed up with Nelson's abuse, intentionally provided him with a grossly incompetent defense team at the trial.
+The jury find Nelson guilty and he is sentenced to three to five years in state prison.
 John, not satisfied with Nelson merely going to prison, decides to get himself arrested by purposely selling narcotics to undercover cops, despite seeing through the Cheech & Chong ruse.
-At his trial before the same judge Nelson had, John pleads guilty and convinces her he be sentenced to three to five years in the same prison as Nelson.
+At his trial before the same judge Nelson had, John pleads guilty and convinces her he should be sentenced to three to five years in the same prison as Nelson.

 John bribes a prison guard to become Nelson's cellmate, pretends to be his friend, and gives Nelson terrible advice on surviving in prison.
 Despite being an unhardened and inexperienced prisoner, Nelson gets himself out of the many situations that John's misinformation creates.
-He meets G-Lords leader Barry, an imposing, brawny gay man who coerces him into a relationship.
+He meets G-Lords leader Barry, an imposing, brawny African-American gay man who coerces him into a relationship.
 Despite his intimidating appearance, Barry is a sensitive romantic, supplying potential romantic partners with his finest toilet-made Merlot.